ITDevLtd/MCVirt/Documentation/Installation.rst

 * Ensure that 'dpkg' and 'svn' packages are installed on the machine
-* Check out the root of the branch/tag/branch of McVirt
+* Check out the root of the branch/tag/branch of MCVirt
 * From within the root of the working copy, run `build.sh <../build.sh>`_